pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 into a bad state.

-Although this isn't the only scenario where this can happen, `kpack` can transition into a bad state when Tanzu Application Platform is deployed to a local `minikube` or `kind` cluster and especially when that `minikube` or `kind` cluster is restarted.
+Although this isn't the only scenario where this can happen, `kpack` can transition into a bad state when Tanzu Application Platform is deployed to a local `minikube` or `kind` cluster, and especially when that `minikube` or `kind` cluster is restarted.

 ### Solution

 1. Restart `kpack` by deleting the `kpack-controller` and `kpack-webhook` pods in the `kpack` namespace.
-   Deleting these resources trigger their recreation:
+   Deleting these resources triggers their recreation:
    - `kubectl delete pods --all --namespace kpack`
 2. Verify status of the replacement pods:
    - `kubectl get pods --namespace kpack`